projectsbyif/openapis/pages/scenario-2-managing-utility-bills-in-a-shared-household.md

 There&rsquo;s a clear burden when it comes to managing shared bills in a shared household.
 People struggle to know who&rsquo;s paid what or to fix anything, unless they&rsquo;re the named person on the account with the utility company.

-The potential to share rights and responsibilities for bills and data was something nearly all participants found to be a empowering prospect.
+The potential to share rights and responsibilities for bills and data was something nearly all participants found to be a positive prospect.
 There was even excitement about it being easy to be recognised as a group by utility companies, acknowledging the different living situations many people have.

 ### Moving house